 Navigate to the task plan page as described in the section How to access above.

-To baseline a project task plan, click on ‘Baselines’ in the task bar.
+To baseline a project task plan, click on ‘Baselines’ in the task bar (represented by a set square icon)

 Click on the ‘+’ icon in the right-hand pane to create a baseline.